unixabg/ifetch-tools/README.txt

 ####################################################################################
-# Changlog for README.txt
+# Notes for README.txt
 ####################################################################################
-# 20090121 Nelson - As of ifetch-tools-0.15.0 you need to install via the .deb and
+# - As of ifetch-tools-0.15.0 you need to install via the .deb and start and stop
-# start and stop from /etc/init.d/ifetch-tools
+#   from /etc/init.d/ifetch-tools
+# - ifetch-tools will not start until you edit the /etc/ifetch-tools/ifetch-tools.conf
-# - Please read the /etc/ifetch-tools/ifetch-tools.conf.example file.
+# - Please read the available options in the /etc/ifetch-tools/ifetch-tools.conf file.

 To access a camera history once configured try something like the following URL:

 http://localhost:2000/camera?cameraName=camera#